-Launched in 2016, UsenetExpress is a new Usenet provider based in the US.
+Launched in 2016, UsenetExpress is a Usenet provider based in the US.
 This service is a hybrid tier 1 service.
-As a hybrid provider UsenetExpress has their own local storage, and this is supplemented by files pulled from a third party backbone (Abavia).
+As a hybrid provider, UsenetExpress has its own local storage, and this is supplemented by files pulled from a third-party backbone (Abavia).
 This operation is transparent to the user.

 [W]e run our own spools and transit servers.
 Currently our spool set isn’t as “deep” since it takes time to build retention.
 To supplement our spools we have agreements with other providers for older articles.
 Our internal numbers show around 75% of requests being fulfilled by our own spools.
 This number will grow as we add retention.

 I’ve been testing UsenetExpress for about two years.
 It is a fast and reliable provider, especially if you are in the USA.
-The price is only $10 per month for 50 connections with unlimited downloads.
+The price is only $7.50 monthly for 50 connections with unlimited downloads.
 They accept Bitcoin as a payment option.

 - Link: UsenetExpress